How To: Make a Solomon Bar decorative knot

 Unlock the secret to clothing design.
 If you can draft and sew a basic bodice you can design virtually any kind of t-shirt, blouse or other top!
 Attach a skirt and you now have a dress!
 Take your measurements by using the guide in the " How to Take Your Measurements" section and let´s get started!
 If you would rather just whip up an easier beginners t-shirt go to How to Design a Quick T-Shirt.

-How To: Tie a Kinky Lover's knot
+How To: Tie a quick Rope Shackle

 How To: Take Your Measurements